manyahin/vkfotki/README.md

 v1.2.2
 * If access token still availability it can be used from localStorage instead to get a new token every time.
-* Work on https pages.
+* Work on https pages, including VKontakte itself.